Undergraduate Course Descriptions

 This seminar explores how death has shaped and been shaped by modern communication, healthcare, and the arts.
 We’ll examine the politics, ethics, and aesthetics of mortality in film, television, journalism, digital media, and literature.
 Our methodological approach will build on insights from media studies and medical humanities.
 Topics may include the emergence of the “end-of-life” as a life stage in popular culture and medical care; protest, activism, and other political movements against death and injustice; and the creation of knowledge, media, and art in the wake of mourning and loss.

 This seminar provides a scholarly counterpart for students' internships in various communication-related organizations.
-Through individually-selected readings, class discussion, and individual conferences, students develop their own independent research agendas, which investigate aspects of their internship experience or industry.
+Through individually selected readings, class discussion, and individual conferences, students develop their own independent research agendas which investigate aspects of their internship experience or industry.
 In written field notes and a final paper, students combine communication theory and practice in pursuit of their individual questions.
-Registration by permission only.
+This course is restricted to Comm majors.

 In this hands-on course students will work with active researchers in the Communication Neuroscience lab at Penn to gain experience in how research works.
 Students will have the opportunity to interact closely with a mentor and will gain experience conceptualizing research questions, designing experiments, and collecting and analyzing data.
 Prerequisite: COMM 2100 or HSOC 2002 or INTR 3500 or MKTG 2120 or SOCI 2000 or URBS 2000 or permission from the instructor.